a-boinet/french-towns-bot/README.md

 python create_zlib_dicts.py
 ```

-To be able to post on Twitter, you must provide the bot with your Twitter API Tokens
+To be able to post on Twitter, you must provide the bot with your Twitter API Tokens:
-(otherwise you will get an error):
 ```bash
 nano utils/twitter_keys.txt
 ```